bcgov/digital-trust-toolkit/applications/application-PwC.md

 ## 1.1.
 Introduction

-This document articulates the governance framework for PricewaterhouseCoopers (PwC) as an issuer of a verifiable credential [(layer four application of the Trust Over IP Foundation (ToIP) model)](https://www.trustoverip.org/wp-content/toip-model/).
+This document articulates the governance framework for PricewaterhouseCoopers (PwC) as an actor involved in the verifiable credential exchanges [(layer four application of the Trust Over IP Foundation (ToIP) model)](https://www.trustoverip.org/wp-content/toip-model/).

 The development of this documentation follows the governance framework created by the [Trust over IP Foundation (ToIP)](https://trustoverip.org/) [Governance Metamodel Specification](https://trustoverip.org/wp-content/uploads/ToIP-Governance-Metamodel-Specification-V1.0-2022-12-21.pdf) created by the [Governance Stack Working Group (GSWG)](https://wiki.trustoverip.org/display/HOME/Governance+Stack+Working+Group).